-Newsletters help you nurture relationships with the people who have asked to hear from you, but they don’t do much good if you write them only when you feel like it or only when you want something from your list (e.g. a sale, attendance at an opening, registration for your classes).
+Newsletters help nurture relationships with the people who have asked to hear from you, but they’re not much good if you write them only when you feel like it or, worse, only when you want something from your list, such as interest in a sale, attendance at an opening, or registration for your classes.

 You might share stories, your latest pieces, and/or work in progress.
 The point is that you share consistently, and that each newsletter isn’t focused solely on making sales.

-This effort earns you the right to ask for something in return from time to time.
+This effort earns you the right to ask for something, like those things I mentioned above, from time to time.

 If you don’t sell your art from your studio … if the work is available for sale through a gallery or other venue … tell people exactly how to purchase it.